 It’s important to keep your home and contents well maintained and in good condition.
-Home insurance does not cover general wear and tear or insufficient maintenance.
+Home insurance policies do not cover or fix general wear and tear or insufficient maintenance.

 4. Existing damage

-If your home has any existing problems that contributed to the damage, your policy is unlikely to cover you.
+If your home has existing problems that contributed to the damage, your insurance policy is unlikely to cover you.

 5. Weather damage

-While some policies cover floods and storms, it’s not unusual for special conditions or exclusions to apply.
-Some policies will allow you to opt out of flood cover completely.
-So if you live in an area prone to floods and storms, you should check the policy coverage to help decide whether it’s right for you.
+While many policies cover fire and storms, some will allow you to completely opt out of cover for flood or not offer it at all.
+So if you live in an area prone to floods, cyclones and storms, you should check the policy coverage to help decide whether it’s right for you.